intelie/gitbook-drilling/collector/protocol-conversion.md

 configure a new [WITSML](./protocols/witsml.md) Source at a LiveRig Collector or use a WITSML Store for fetching data.

 {% hint style="info" %}
-When used in pure protocol conversion mode, the collector does not need the presence of a centralized Intelie Live environment.
+When used in pure protocol conversion mode, the collector does not need the presence of a centralized INTELIE Live environment.
 {% endhint %}